GOWAAA/LogicwithSparkAR/readme.md

 ·    Many many more!

 If you have made it this far and still understand what I have wrote, thank you and well done!! (especially if you are my girlfriend).
 If you have find this article helpful, do let me know so I know that I can continue to write a second part of this tutorial!
+(Making count down timer with logic)

 Lastly, to end off this tutorial article, the only way you can stop progressing is when you give up.
 As long as you put in any effort to create any AR effect with Spark AR, you are making progress!
 I have made it this far with this same belief so you can do it too!